SolennDumont/Learning-from-Human-Feedback-/README.md

 ### Tips :
 - Run the code from terminal (figures may not plot correctly with some IDEs)
+- Create a data depository to save your training
 - Don't forget to check the report !